ReginaMayhem/ClusterBusters/README.md

 --log_file='../../Logs/eval_test_final.txt' --eval_dataset=../../Data/Deep Sets Files/test_final_test.pkl
 ```

-Note that evaluation on the testing streams also takes place within the same Jupyter notebooks.
+Note that evaluation on the testing streams for the Random Forest also takes place within the same Jupyter notebooks.

 ## Fine-Tuning on GD1